jhvanderschee/hugocodex/content/en/posts/awesome-cms-for-hugo.md

 ---
-title: An awesome CMS for Hugo
+title: "Sitepins: An awesome CMS for Hugo"
 date: 2025-12-23
 ---